nfcpy/nfcpy/docs/index.rst

 .. note::

-   The documentation is work in progress still incomplete.
+   The documentation is work in progress and still incomplete.
 Bear with me that this changes.

 .. toctree::